bepaald/get_signal_desktop_key/README.md

 # Future plans

-It is planned to incorparate this functionality into [signalbackup-tools](https://github.com/bepaald/signalbackup-tools) in the future.
-However, for now
+This is done

-- I am very short on time
+~~It is planned to incorparate this functionality into [signalbackup-tools](https://github.com/bepaald/signalbackup-tools) in the future.
+However, for now~~
-- I am new to dbus, and think this code needs a lot more going over
+~~- I am very short on time~~
-- I am very unsure currently if it works at all for most people.
+~~- I am new to dbus, and think this code needs a lot more going over~~ ~~- I am very unsure currently if it works at all for most people.~~